-The Grid & Raster Editor provides a set of drawing tools to easily edit single and multi-band raster datasets (integer or floating point rasters) in ArcMap.
+The Grid & Raster Editor is the most complete 3rd party raster editor for ArcGIS, providing a set of drawing tools to easily edit single and multi-band raster datasets (integer or floating point rasters) in ArcMap.
 For instance, one can change the value of a single cell, or change the value of more cells by sketching in the map.Try this tool.

 The ARIS Grid & Raster Editor adds a toolbar to ArcMap.
 This toolbar provides a set of tools to change the value of one or more cells.
 With these tools it is possible to: